Vaccination Schedule: HIV-Infected 0-6 Years of Age

 3. Diphtheria and tetanus toxoids and acellular pertussis vaccine (DTaP).
 (Minimum age: 6wks)

-• The fourth dose may be administered as early as age 12mos, provided at least 6mos have elapsed since the third dose.
+• The 4th dose may be administered as early as age 12mos, provided at least 6mos have elapsed since the 3rd dose.
+The 4th dose of DTaP need not be repeated if given at least 4mos after the 3rd dose of DTaP and the child was ≥12mos of age.

 4. Haemophilus influenzae type b conjugate vaccine (Hib).
 (Minimum age: 6wks)

-• One dose of Hib vaccine should be administered to unvaccinated or partially vaccinated persons ≥5yrs old who have leukemia, malignant neoplasms, anatomic or functional asplenia (including sickle cell disease), HIV infection, or other immunocompromising conditions.
+• One dose of Hib vaccine should be given to unvaccinated or partially vaccinated children ≥5yrs with HIV infection.

 6. Inactivated Polio Vaccine (IPV) (Minimum age: 6wks)